 Located in the World Trade Center’s vicinity are headquarters of Goldman Sachs, American Express and Merrill Lynch.
 Restaurants opened in the past few years include Beaubourg, North End Grill, Parm, Blue Smoke, Del Frisco’s Grill.

 Fulton Center: Connected to the World Trade Center is Manhattan’s latest subway station, the Fulton Center, completed at a cost of $1.4 billion in 2014.
 This prompted a lot of new restaurants and retail openings both along Fulton Street and Broadway.
 There is even a Shake Shack within Fulton Center.
 Why people would wait in a long line for a greasy burger is beyond me.

 How did we do

-Investing in Manhattan is always a safe bet.
+Investing in Manhattan, New York is always a safe bet.
 This is an island with finite supply and ongoing population growth.
 The population growth comes from birth rates, new graduates who want to be in the financial capital of the world, immigration, relocation.

 Since development is heavily regulated, the amount of new inventory is a very small fraction of existing supply.
 In the typical American city where land is abundant, developers can keep building further away from the city’s core.

 But in Manhattan, where people first settled in the 1600s, development has been optimized.
 Air rights have been purchased, buildings have maxed out floor to area ratios etc.

 As such, back in 2010, it wasn’t about taking a risky bet.
 Rather it was about buying value with the hopes of exceeding market appreciation.

 One bedroom in full service luxury building in Financial District.
 Value buy in developing area.